doyubkim/fluid-engine-dev/README.md

 ## Developers

 This repository is created and maintained by Doyub Kim (@doyubkim).
 Chris Ohk (@utilForever) is a co-developer of the framework since v1.3.
-[Many other contributors](https://github.com/doyubkim/fluid-engine-dev/graphs/contributors) also helped improving the codebase including Jefferson Amstutz (@jeffamstutz) who helped integrating Inten TBB and OpenMP backends.
+[Many other contributors](https://github.com/doyubkim/fluid-engine-dev/graphs/contributors) also helped improving the codebase including Jefferson Amstutz (@jeffamstutz) who helped integrating Intel TBB and OpenMP backends.

 ## License